al-mamun/chamame-live-chat/readme.txt

 = Plugin features: =

 * Working with standalone.
 Not depend on other services.
+* Create operator account.
+* Set operator name to each account.
+* Multibyte ready.
 * Easy to use.
 * Promising ;)

 = Future enhancements: =

+* Save and view chat logs.
 * Custom label text.
 * Custom look and feel.
-* Operator nickname to display in chat console.
-* Save and view chat history.
 * Disable chat when operator is away.
 * Alternative contact form for when operator is away.
 * Notification email when visitor starts chat.